JohnnieBlue/ProTalent/README.md

-# ProTalent
+# marketplace
-An online marketplace for digital services only for the freelancers of Albania
+An online marketplace for digital services